-Learn how to make your own homemade paprika using only dried red peppers.
+Learn how to make your own Homemade Paprika using only dried red peppers.
 This recipe is extremely simple and comes together in 5 minutes.
 It’s a wonderful DIY recipe to use in spice blends, marinades, and so much more.

 paprika in a small jar with a wooden spoon